MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/data-replication-intelligent-cloud.md

     |000-1100-01|Cash West|200.00|
     |000-1100-02|Cash Midwest|100.00|

-    Because our Main segment in Dynamics GP is defined as the 2nd segment, the data replication creates new accounts in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] based on the number *1100*.
-When the data replication process runs the first time, an account is set up in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as shown in the following table:
+    Because the account number's main segment in Dynamics GP is defined as the second segment, the data replication creates new accounts in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] based on the number *1100* in this example.
+The data replication process then sets up an account in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] as shown in the following table:

     |Account number|Account name|Amount|
     |--------------|------------|------|
     |1100|Cash|800.00|

     The data replication generates dimensions on that account based on the different segments.
-User will see a *Department* dimension with the values 000, 100, and 200, respectively.
-Another dimension, *Division*, will show the values 00, 01, and 02, respectively.
+User will see a *Department* dimension with the values 000, 100, and 200 respectively.
+Another dimension, *Division*, will show the values 00, 01, and 02 respectively.

-- Customer Master records and outstanding Receivables transactions
+- Customer master records and outstanding transactions from the Receivables module

     These transactions will be brought in as the amount remaining in Dynamics GP.

-- Vendor Master records and outstanding Payables transactions
+- Vendor master records and outstanding transactions from the Payables module

     These transactions will be brought in as the amount remaining in Dynamics GP.
 - Inventory items

     Inventory is imported with the cost valuation method that was selected when the company setup wizard was run.
 Currently, the data replication brings in the quantity on hand for the items at the time of migration.
 This quantity is brought into the blank location.

-- Historical data from Sales Order Processing, Inventory, and Purchase Order Processing
+- Historical data from Sales Order Processing, Purchase Order Processing, and Inventory

      This data can be used in Power BI reports and Power Apps.
 In [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online, the data is included in the SmartList views in the **Customers**, **Vendors**, and **Items** lists.
 Technically, the data is stored in table extensions.